georgigospodinov/Haskell2/README.md

 </pre>
 ### Networking
 #### Notes:
-Currently only connect via 127.0.0.1 port 4242
 if in server-mode, player is black
 if in client-mode, player is white
---> server always starts
+--> this means server always starts

 !
 IMPORTANT ! do not use in conjunction with "human=..." or "ai=..." yet.

 #### Steps to setup a network game:
  1. On computer A run "cabal run server=True" (also specifying the size and target)
-  1.1 Wait until the message "OK - Socket Ready" appears in the terminal.
+   a) Wait until the message "OK - Socket Ready" appears in the terminal.
 Then continue
  2. On computer B run "cabal run server=False" (specifying the exact same size and target as on computer A)
-  2.2 Confirm the successfull connection using the messages printed in the terminals of both computers
+   a) Confirm the successfull connection using the messages printed in the terminals of both computers
  3. Make a move on computer A
- 4. Wait until player A's move appears on player B's board, only then make B move
+ 4. Wait until player A's move appears on player B's board, only then make B move ... continue gameplay as usual.

+Note: It is important that you do not click on the board when it is not your turn!
+      This will send your (accidental) click immediately after the when the other
+      endpoint starts listening for your move.